vppillai/h3Docs/services/Wi-Fi Service/docs/readme.md

         - WPA2
         - WPAWPA2(Mixed) mode
         - WPA3
-    - Self Healing
+    - Self Healing<br>
-        The connection for some reason breaks, the service shall take care of reconnecting the same internally.
+        - The connection for some reason breaks, the service shall take care of reconnecting the same internally.
 - Configuration of Soft Access point mode(AP)
     - Security Support:
         - Open - No security